ibara/8088ify/README.md

 8088ify
 =======
 `8088ify` is an Intel 8080 CP/M 2.2 to Intel 8086 (8088)
-IBM PC DOS assembly program translator.
+MS-DOS assembly language translator.
 This means that `8088ify` reads in assembly language written for the Intel 8080 and outputs an equivalent assembly program for the Intel 8086/8088.
 As many of us home computer users begin